 If you're struggling, you can always reach out to your doctor or a dedicated paediatric dietitian for advice.

 What should my little one drink once they're used to their cup?

-Try sticking to putting only water in your baby's cup.
-Sweet drinks like squash, fizzy drinks, milkshakes, and fruit juice contain lots of sugar and can trigger tooth decay.
-Children under three years of age should not have anything with artificial sweeteners in.
+Try sticking to putting only water in your baby's cup if you can.
+Sugary drinks like fruit squash, carbonated beverages, milkshakes, and fruit juice can trigger tooth decay.
+Children under three years of age should not have anything that contains artificial sweeteners.